NatashaHull/HackUnderflow/README.md

 Below is a list of advanced features I may add to this site:

+* FriendlyId in Backbone
+* User Authentication in Backbone
 * Tags
 * Question view counts
 * Facebook, Twitter, and other logins (i.e. OmniAuth)